Accenture/mercury-composable/guides/CHAPTER-2.md

 ```shell
 throw new AppException(401, "Invalid credentials");
 ```

+Alternatively, you may implement authentication as a user function in the first step of an event flow.
+In this case, the input to the function is defined by the "input data mapping" rules in the event flow configuration.

+The advantage of this approach is that authentication is shown as part of an event flow so that the application design intention is clear.

 A composable application is assembled from a collection of self-contained functions that are highly reusable.